Artúr Görgei: Supreme commander and dictator of Hungary

-His surrender at Világos/Nagyszöllős
+Surrender at Világos/Nagyszöllős

 On 11 August, Görgei gathered his officers in a military council about what to do next.
 The council almost unanimously (excepting two officers) decided that the only option in the grave situation they faced was to surrender to the Russian army, because they hoped for milder conditions from the Russians than from the Austrians.

 Görgei was of the same opinion as his officers.
 He thought that if he surrenders to the Austrians, they would show no mercy to his troops and officers.
 He believed that surrendering to the Russians, would lead to the czar asking Franz Joseph I to pardon them; and his hope was supported by the promise of Paskevich, who declared that he would use all his influence in this matter.
 Görgei thought that the surrender to the Russians would save his troops, and the only man executed by the Austrians would be himself.
 Görgei declared that he was ready to accept this sacrifice in order to save the others.
 He also believed that he would be able to convince Paskevich to ask mercy for the people of Hungary too.
 Görgei thought that if he surrendered to the Austrians, he would give the impression to the world that the Hungarian revolution was an unlawful uprising, and the rebels had surrendered to their lawful ruler.
 The surrender to the Russians symbolized the rightful protest of the Hungarians against the oppression of Hungarian freedom by the united armies of two of the world's most powerful empires; and although Austria's and Russia's numerical and technological superiority emerged victorious, the Hungarians didn't renounce their ideal of national freedom.

 Days before the surrender Görgei wrote a letter to the Russian general Theodor von Rüdiger, in which he presented his wish to surrender to the Russian general, whom he respected very much for his bravery and military talent, explaining, among other things, why he decided to surrender to the Russian troops and not the Austrians:

 On 11 August, Görgei sent his envoys to Rüdiger with his offer to surrender, saying that he would bring his troops to Világos.
 On 12 August, Görgei arrived with his troops in Világos, and was housed in the mansion of Antónia Szögény Bohus.
 Here he was visited at noon of the same day by Rüdiger's military envoys, which whom he agreed about the place and time of the surrender, and to prevent any Austrian presence at the surrender.

 The Russian Lieutenant Drozdov, who was present on the discussions at Világos wrote a description of Görgei: